Between peace and hate

 The orcs have also offered a measure of support against the vallorn in Brocéliande, while expressing concerns about the progress being made on the Holt of the Oak.
 You can learn more about this opportunity here.

 It has taken some time, but the orcs of the Great Forest have also begun to tell tales of the Mallum, working with their Navarr friends to spread the information they have across the empire in the hope it may prove strategically useful.
-For the most part, the orcs of the Great Forest are only aware of the places where the armies they used to support have travelled, and the subject tribes of the Barrens were never entirely trusted by their Druj overlords.
+For the most part, the orcs of the Great Forest are only aware of the places where the armies they used to support have travelled, and the subject nations of the Barrens were never entirely trusted by their Druj overlords.
 They are able to give a rough summary of the territories they are aware of that comprise the Mallum.

 The Empire knows of the Barrens themselves - which the Druj as a nation have always coveted.
 They represent not only great wealth but allow the Druj to move their armies quickly and efficiently between the various territories they control - and the Imperial territory they covet.